jimenezh/Kerberos-Protocol-Demo/README.md

 Clone the repo and run main.py.
 You can view all the files involved using your favorite text editor.

+Only Python 3.7 and above is supported due to the nature of the datetime module used.

 ```
 git clone https://github.com/jimenezh/Kerberos-Protocol-Demo.git
 cd Kerberos-Protocol-Demo